 2) Irregular heartbeat

 It is because breath and mind are connected.
-Whenever we are stressed, our breath becomes irregular leading to irregular heartbeat.
+Whenever we are stressed, our breath becomes irregular leading to an irregular heartbeat.

 Anxiety and panic attacks often lead to racy thoughts, heart palpitations, and irregular heartbeat.
 It can feel extremely frightening as the symptoms are similar to getting a heart attack.